With continued challenges, private foundations should proactively focus on their year-end tax strategies to prepare for 2023.

 Similar to public charities, private operating foundations provide better tax treatment for donors than private foundations and aren’t subject to the minimum required distribution.

-If a foundation directly conducts charitable activities, it should evaluate whether or not it qualifies as a private operating foundation.
+If a foundation directly conducts charitable activities, it should evaluate whether it qualifies as a private operating foundation.

 Operating status require two annual tests, an income test as well as one of the following alternative tests:

 A foundation must meet both tests in three of the four most recent tax years or in the aggregate over those four years.
 Private foundations seeking to qualify as a private operating foundation should project if they’ll pass the tests and determine if they need to take any steps before or after year-end.

 Learn how to qualify for and retain your status as a private operating foundation in here.